 Will my guests be able to tell if I didn’t make the dish from scratch?

 No, your guests won’t be able to tell if you didn’t make the dish from scratch.
 If you’re short on time, there’s nothing wrong with using some shortcuts like pre-made salad dressings or store-bought coleslaw mix.
 No one will know the difference!

-Whatever side dishes you serve at your summer BBQ, make sure there is a range of alternatives so that everyone may find something they like.
+Whatever side dishes you serve at your summer BBQ, make sure there is a range of alternatives so everyone may find something they like.

 What are some great BBQ sides to offer at a summer barbecue?

 Potato salad, coleslaw, grilled corn on the cob, and asparagus are all fan favorites, but there are plenty of other great options.
 Roasted Brussels sprouts, fruit salad, macaroni salad, and quinoa salad are all great choices that satisfy your guests.
 No matter what you choose, make sure to have a variety of options so everyone can find something they love.

 Do I need to offer a lot of different side dishes at a barbecue?